 As a social worker, currently in private practice, I have dedicated my career to strengthening families and communities.
 I became involved with Heart-Links in 2010: one, because I’d had a busy year at work and wanted to try something completely different; and two, because I had always planned to do international work once my children were grown.
 Heart-Links’ Work/ Awareness Trip (now called the Solidarity Trip) seemed like the perfect window into international work.
 From the start, I was hooked.
 The people I met in Peru were generous and kind and showed such resilience under very difficult circumstances.
 I returned to Canada resolved to become involved in the organization.
-Now, eight years later, I chair the Board and provide leadership.
 It has been a fulfilling endeavour.

 Fraser Macdonald, Treasurer